 A: We recommend using the Backlog page in the CA Agile Central application to manage your backlog.
 Learn more here.

 Q: Are there online instructions on adding the Task Cards App?

 A: Here is information on the Task Cards App.

 Q: Certifications often offer scrum master and product owner classes.
 Do you know if taking a product owner certification will cover the scrum master certificate?
 I am asking because I am a product owner and we don't have a scrum master.

 A: I don't believe it will, as these are two very unique roles.
 You can check with our education team at Agile University.

-Q: If people spent time or plan to spend time on things that aren't stories (such as collaboratively grooming the product backlog, defining AC for upcoming stories) should this be mentioned at standup or just omitted from the standup?
+Q: If people spent time or plan to spend time on things that aren't stories (such as collaboratively refining the product backlog, defining AC for upcoming stories) should this be mentioned at standup or just omitted from the standup?

 A: It can be mentioned, as it helps set expectations for how much story work can or cannot be done that day.